All of you deserves tender care.

 Breast Reconstruction in NYC

 The goal of breast reconstruction is to restore your breast(s) to a normal shape, appearance and size following surgery, trauma, disease or congenital defects.
 This is a highly individualized process that may require several surgeries.
-It also requires a surgeon – such as Dr. Naidu – who will treat you with compassion and respect; has the medical expertise to complete your reconstruction; and will take the time to educate you about your options.

 For many of Dr. Naidu’s patients, the decision to have breast reconstruction is about more than their breasts.
 The choice to have breast reconstruction is a way to take control of their body during a difficult medical journey.
 It is a decision to feel more feminine and confident.
 Dr. Naidu’s goal is to help her patients understand their options, so that every woman can look and feel her best.